-71. Defendants made clear that the single "most important value driver for Turquoise Hill is to deliver on the underground development timetable and production ramp-up schedule," and that the development of Shaft 2 was the lynchpin of ensuring that timetable would be met.
+77. But even before the Class Period, Defendants made clear that the Shaft 2 was critical to ensuring the underground expansion would be completed on time-and conceded that, by far, the single "most important value driver for Turquoise Hill is to deliver on the underground development timetable and production ramp-up schedule."
 That timing was critical to the mine's profitability in light of the fact that the global copper supply was expected to return to a structural deficit by early 2021.
 As Defendant Jacques told investors in May 2016, "production from the Oyu Tolgoi will commence at a time when copper markets are expected to face a structural deficit"-enabling Rio Tinto and Turquoise Hill to capitalize on the mine's copper production just as copper prices were rising.
 In fact, in the first part of 2021, copper has approached near all-time highs and prices not seen for nearly a decade-i.e., at the very time OT was supposed to have reached first sustainable production under the timeline represented to TRQ investors throughout the Class Period.
 As a result of the delays that were concealed from investors throughout the Class Period, TRQ may be unable to capitalize on this market dynamic.

-72. As former Turquoise Hill CEO Jeff Tygesen explained on a November 2017 investor call, Turquoise and Rio were intently focused on "Shaft 2 development including further mass excavation and final sinking before 2018 fit-out" because "Shaft 2 is key to future increases in lateral development."
+78. As former Turquoise Hill CEO Jeff Tygesen explained on a November 2017 investor call, Turquoise and Rio were intently focused on "Shaft 2 development including further mass excavation and final sinking before 2018 fit-out" because "Shaft 2 is key to future increases in lateral development."
 Tygesen assured investors that the "sinking of Shafts 2 and 5 continue to move deeper" and that TRQ "maintain[ed] our expectation of first draw bell around mid-2020 and first sustainable production in early 2021."

-C. OT Managers Decry The Work On Shaft 2 As Dangerous, Abysmal, And Necessitating A Rebuild Costing Hundreds Of Millions Of Dollars And Months Of Delay

-73. There are three key steps in building a mine: engineering, procurement, and construction management, often abbreviated as "EPCM."
+C. OT Managers Decry The Work On Shaft 2 As Dangerous, Abysmal, And Necessitating A Rebuild Costing Hundreds Of Millions Of Dollars And Months Of Delay construction management, often abbreviated as "EPCM."
 At a high level, under an EPCM model, engineering personnel tell the procurement personnel what to buy so that the construction personnel can then complete the project.
 Poor execution of any of these functions can cause and compound problems in subsequent stages, resulting in delays and cost overruns.
 At Oyu Tolgoi, Rio Tinto's engineering of Shaft 2, procurement of supplies for the shaft, and construction of the shaft were all severely flawed and caused significant delays and cost overruns from the outset of the renewed work on the underground mine in 2016.